raw.sh

 Best-of-N-Sampling

 Now we can test LLM + reward model verifier, a super simple way to add more test time compute.
-Best-of-N-Sampling doesn't add much latency (we can sample and score hundreds of completions in parallel with batching) and is super easy to implement7.
+Inference time scaling with Best-of-N-Sampling doesn't add much latency (we can sample and score hundreds of completions in parallel with batching) and is super easy to implement7.

 I get the following zero-shot accuracy with Llama-3.1-8B-Instruct: